kubernetes/website/docs/tasks/manage-stateful-set/delete-pods.md

 Force deletions **do not** wait for confirmation from the kubelet that the Pod has been terminated.
 Irrespective of whether a force deletion is successful in killing a Pod, it will immediately free up the name from the apiserver.
 This would let the StatefulSet controller create a replacement Pod with that same identity; this can lead to the duplication of a still-running Pod, and if said Pod can still communicate with the other members of the StatefulSet, will violate the at most one semantics that StatefulSet is designed to guarantee.

-Force deletion of a StatefulSet Pod is a user's assertion that the Pod in question will never again make contact with other Pods in the StatefulSet and its name can be safely freed up for a replacement to be created.
+When you force delete a StatefulSet pod, you are asserting that the Pod in question will never again make contact with other Pods in the StatefulSet and its name can be safely freed up for a replacement to be created.

 If you want to delete a Pod forcibly using kubectl version >= 1.5, do the following: